david-martin/proposals/sdks/Cordova.md

 Pure javascript solution for the mobile configuration and orchestration that will allow cooperability between JavaScript and Native.
-Mixing both existing Native plugins and pure JavaScript based solutions was identified as the most reasonable aproach.
-Configuration parser and all AeroGear Services specific business code doesn't require any native implementation and can be reused in web/cordova/react native implementations.
-Individual SDK will may by default be implemented in pure JavaScript or relay on the cordova plugins.
+Configuration parser and other pure JS code willnot require any native implementation and can be reused for cordova/react native implementations.
+Individual SDK will may by default be implemented in pure JavaScript or as Cordova/React plugins.

 ## Advantages of the solution 1